Memory hole

+"…in the side wall, within easy reach of Winston's arm, a large oblong slit protected by a wire grating."

-A memory hole is any mechanism for the deliberate alteration or disappearance of inconvenient or embarrassing documents, photographs, transcripts or other records, such as from a website or other archive, particularly as part of an attempt to give the impression that something never happened.
-The concept was first popularized by George Orwell's 1949 dystopian novel Nineteen Eighty-Four, where the Party's Ministry of Truth systematically re-created all potentially embarrassing historical documents, in effect, re-writing all of history to match the often-changing state propaganda.
-These changes were complete and undetectable.
+A memory hole is a fictional device for destroying historical evidence in George Orwell's 1949 dystopian novel Nineteen Eighty-Four.
+In the novel, the Party's Ministry of Truth systematically erases inconvenient historical documents, in effect, re-writing history to match the ever-changing state propaganda.

 Origins

 In Nineteen Eighty-Four, the "memory hole" is a small chute leading to a large incinerator used for :censorship:

 In the walls of the cubicle there were three orifices.
 To the right of the speakwrite, a small pneumatic tube for written messages, to the left, a larger one for newspapers; and in the side wall, within easy reach of Winston's arm, a large oblong slit protected by a wire grating.
 This last was for the disposal of waste paper.
 Similar slits existed in thousands or tens of thousands throughout the building, not only in every room but at short intervals in every corridor.
 For some reason they were nicknamed memory holes.
 When one knew that any document was due for destruction, or even when one saw a scrap of waste paper lying about, it was an automatic action to lift the flap of the nearest memory hole and drop it in, whereupon it would be whirled away on a current of warm air to the enormous furnaces which were hidden somewhere in the recesses of the building.

+The fictional totalitarian regime of Oceania maintains complete dominance over its population through the control of history and memory, specifically by erasing the past and forging historical facts.
+This historical forgery enforces a collective reality onto the masses, ensuring that the Party and its ideology persists.
+This concept is expressed in the principle doctrine of Ingsoc: "Who controls the past, controls the future: who controls the present controls the past".

 Nineteen Eighty-Fours protagonist Winston Smith, who works in the Ministry of Truth, is routinely assigned the task of revising old newspaper articles in order to serve the propaganda interests of the government.
 In one instance, the weekly chocolate ration was decreased from 30 grams to 20.
 The next day the newspaper announced that the chocolate ration had not been reduced to 20 grams per week, but increased to 20 grams.
 Any previous mention of the ration having been 30 grams per week needed to be destroyed.

 The memory hole is referenced while O'Brien tortures Smith; O'Brien produces evidence of a coverup by the Party, exciting Smith that such documentation exists.
 However, O'Brien then destroys the evidence in the memory hole and denies not only the existence of the evidence but also any memory of his actions.
-Smith realizes that this is doublethink in action, as O'Brien has actively suppressed his memory of both a politically inconvenient fact and his action taken to destroy the evidence of it.
+Smith realises that this is doublethink in action, as O'Brien has actively suppressed his memory of both a politically inconvenient fact and his action taken to destroy the evidence of it.